Managing environmental water

 The plans outline the priorities for use of water for the environment over the coming year and consider factors such as the recent climate conditions and water availability.

 Long Term Environmental Water Plans

-The NSW Department of Planning, Industry and Environment–Environment, Energy and Science are also developing Long Term Environmental Water Plans to meet Murray–Darling Basin Plan requirements.
+The NSW Department of Planning and Environment–Environment and Heritage are also developing Long Term Environmental Water Plans to meet Murray–Darling Basin Plan requirements.
 These plans draw on local, traditional and scientific knowledge to guide the management of water for the environment over the longer term.

 Nine plans are being developed for all NSW Murray-Darling Basin catchments and will set objectives for five, 10 and 20 year time frames.